teris-io/longpoll/README.md

 Before first (minor) release:

-* `longpoll.Channel` is complete and fully tested.
+* `longpoll.Channel` is complete and fully tested and documented;
-* `longpoll.LongPoll` is feature complete, but the API, in particular error handling, is subject to change.
+* `longpoll.LongPoll` is feature complete with stable API, more testing and documentation pending.

 # Long polling library for the Go language